 Being a perfectionist means you want to be in control.
 You want to make everything right and ideal.
 But the problem is, the more you want control over something, the more you are controlled by that something.
 If you believe that having a perfect job would make you happy, aren’t that belief controlling you to find the perfect job?

 Do you really want perfection?
-Or do you need praise, love and approval?
+Or do you need praise, love, and approval?

 When I was in primary school, I used to study very hard for my grades.
 My dad never praised us.
 So I thought he would praise me when I’d received a perfect score in my Maths test.
 But he didn’t.
 Instead, he thought that the Maths test was easy and assumed many students scored 100 marks too.
 From that day onwards, I realized I didn’t want perfection.
-What I really want is praise, love and approval from my dad.
+What I really want is praise, love, and approval from my dad.
 So I stopped striving perfection in my academics.

 Most of us are overly dependant on external validation.
 We care deeply about what other people think of us and are addicted to other people’s praises like a drug.
 Being perfect makes us proud of ourselves.
-But we don’t realize this feeling of pride are controlling us to do things that might not even be significant to us.
+But we don’t realize this feeling of pride is controlling us to do things that might not even be significant to us.

 4. Perfectionism creates unnecessary suffering.

 A life without mistakes is a very tough life to lead.